skaz9061/fraud_detect/README.md

 2. Start Jupyter Notebook in the terminal with the command `jupyter notebook`.
 A browser window should open automatically.
 If not, follow the instruction in the terminal.
 3. Navigate to the directory where the files are stored and open 'fraud_detectv2.ipynb'.
 4. In the Menu at the top of the screen, click Kernel -> Restart & Run All
 5. That's it!
-Once the code finishes running, scroll down and you can use the
+Once the code finishes running, scroll down and you can use the Descriptive and Non-Descriptive analyses.

 Note: If the UI doesn't load properly the first time, Restart & Run All again.